 IVAN PAVLOV, a Russian physiologist was the first to postulate the above theory about classical conditioning.
-(Hence, some authors call it Pavlovian Learning Theory).
+(Hence. some authors call it Pavlovian Learning Theory).
 He made a study of dogs.
 The dogs are hungry and eagerly waiting for the food.
-Pavlov rang a bell, and immediately after it, gave some meat to the dogs.
+Pavlov rang a bell, and or dogs.
+Taylor rang a ben, and immediately after it, gave some meat to the dogs.
 This caused the dogs to salivate.
 Here the meat is the "unconditioned stimulus" and the dogs are already associated with it by showing a response of salivating.
-After a sufficient number of repetitions of this procedure, learning (conditioning) occurs and the dogs started associating the bell sound (conditioned stimulus) with the meat and showed the response of salivating.
-That means if the same now the dogs would start salivating.
+After a sufficient number of repetitions of this procedure, learning (conditioning) occurs and the dogs started associating the bell sound (conditioned stimulus) with the meat and showed the same response of salivating.
+That means now if the bell rang, the dogs would start salivating.
 Thus the pairing or associating of an "unconditioned stimulus" and a "conditioned stimulus" is said to be successfully done.